conan-io/docs/reference/tools/layout.rst

 The current layout implementation is very simple, basically sets a different build folder for different build_types and sets the generators output folder inside the build folder.
 This way we avoid to clutter our project while working locally.
-If you prefer, you can define the build_folder to take control over the destination folder.
+If you prefer, you can define the build_folder to take control over the destination folder, so the temporary build files do not pollute the source tree.

 .. code:: python